Sinbad and the Eye of the Tiger: Plot

 After a long voyage, Sinbad's ship reaches the north polar wastelands.
 Sinbad and his crew trek across the ice to the land of the Arimaspi, but are attacked by a giant walrus.
 It destroys most of their supplies and kills two men, but Sinbad and the others fend it off with spears.
 Zenobia uses an ice tunnel to reach the land of the Arimaspi, and she, Rafi and the Minoton climb subterranean stairs to emerge in the warm, Mediterranean-like valley above.

 Sinbad and his crew also reach the valley.
 While resting, they encounter a troglodyte, an 8 ft, fur-covered caveman-like being with a single horn on the top of its head.
 The troglodyte proves not dangerous, but rather friendly.
 The adventurers name him Trog for short, and he leads them to the giant pyramidal shrine of the Arimaspi.
 Zenobia and Rafi arrive at the shrine first, but as she has no key to enter, Zenobia orders the Minoton to remove a block of stone from the pyramid's wall.
-He succeeds, but the block crushes the Minoton and destabilizes the pyramids structure and thus the shrine's power.
+He succeeds, but the block crushes the Minoton and destabilizes the pyramid's structure and thus the shrine's power.

-Sinbad and his friends arrive minutes later and enter the shrine's main chamber, the interior of which is covered in ice and is guarded by "The Guardian of the Shrine", a smilodon frozen in a block of ice.
+Sinbad and his friends arrive minutes later and enter the shrine's main chamber, the interior of which is covered in ice and is protected by "The Guardian of the Shrine", a smilodon frozen in a block of ice.
 Zenobia orders Rafi to attack Melanthius and is about to stab Dione with a knife, but Rafi is attacked by Kassim and is killed falling down the temple stairs.
 Momentarily overcome with grief, Zenobia cradles her son while Sinbad and Melanthius raise Kassim into the column of light at the top of the shrine, which breaks the spell on him.
 Seeing Kassim restored to human form, Zenobia transfers her spirit into the smilodon.
-Breaking free of its icy prison, the giant tiger attacks the group, but Trog engages the smilodon in combat wielding Minoton's spear.
+Breaking free of its icy prison, Zenobia attacks the group, but Trog engages Zenobia in combat wielding Minoton's spear.
 Initially gaining the upper hand, Trog is disarmed, overcome and killed.
-Sinbad and his men fight against the beast, but find themselves outmatched.
-The smilodon attacks Sinbad, who impales it on Minoton's spear, killing both it and Zenobia.
+Sinbad and his men fight against the beast, but find themselves outmatched and Maroof is killed.
+Zenobia attacks Sinbad, who impales her on Minoton's spear, killing her.
 The adventurers flee the temple as it collapses, becoming buried in snow and ice as the Mediterranean-like atmosphere disappears and is replaced by the freezing polar winds.

 Sinbad, Kassim, Farah, Melanthius and Dione return home just in time for Kassim to be crowned Caliph.
-Amidst the celebration, the film fades to black and the eyes of Zenobia appear on the screen.
+Amidst the celebration, Sinbad and Farah kiss while the film fades to black and the eyes of Zenobia appear on the screen.